SreeanRikkala/Breaking-Down-ISP-Routers-Security-Privacy-Insights/Milestone_3/milestone-3.md

 # Progress Report

 ## Overview
-This project evaluates ISP provided and compatible third party consumer routers using a quantifiable grid across our four categories: Security, Usability, Performance, and Cost.
+This project rates ISP provided and compatible third party consumer routers using an evaluation grid across our four categories: Security, Usability, Performance, and Cost.
+Efforts were made to refine the evaluation grid, draw conclusions and extract results from our data, complete the research paper, and display relevant information on the technical deliverable (website).

 ## Outcomes
 ### Summary